lzyuan168/lzyuan168/README.md

 Singapore\
 Aug 2015 – Jul 2019

-* Thesis topic: Clothes Classification and Recommendation
+* Thesis topic: Clothes Classification and Recommendation (Project aims to identify the type of clothes present in the image and recommend consumers related clothing types from online stores.
+Application for customer experience using Virtual Reality and Augmented Reality)
 * GPA 3.5 / 5

 <br>